owningagibson.com

 Besides the quality of its build, the epiphone guitar is arguably the best Les Paul replica out there.
 But, if you want the best of both worlds, then you should opt for the Gibson.

-While both Gibson and Epiphone guitars use a combination of tonewoods, the construction and hardware are different.
-However, the quality of each is comparable.
-This means you can pick one of these guitars for less than a thousand dollars and get great sound and playability.
-If you have a bit more money, you might want to consider a higher-end Epiphone.
+When it comes to Gibson and Epiphone guitars, both use tonewoods, but they differ in construction and hardware.
+Nonetheless, the quality of both brands is comparable.
+You can purchase one of these guitars for less than a thousand dollars and still get excellent playability and sound.
+You might want to consider a higher-end Epiphone if you have more money.

 Both Epiphone and Gibson are well-known for producing some of the best guitars in the world.
 But, in the past, they had a reputation for being inconsistent.
 That changed in the 1980s.
 Since then, they have improved their manufacturing techniques and their quality.
 Their guitars are now some of the best values out there.